adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ```

-Then use a PDAL command line to test the results:
+Then use a (currently broken) PDAL command line to test the results:

 `pdal diff APPF-ground-smrf-allthepoints.laz back-from-entwine.laz`